BlitzyOCE/Automated-Cloud-SOC-Homelab-1/README.md

 The complete detection and response workflow now runs automatically, transforming what would be a manual process into an instant, automated response.

-*Built as a hands-on learning project to demonstrate practical SOC automation skills*
+*Built as a hands-on learning project to demonstrate practical SOC automation skills, credit to MyDFIR for providing project outline and guiudance*